-- (8) The share numbers and exercise prices reflected are those of options deemed to have been issued to the executive upon completion of the Merger in January 2020.
-These options were deemed to have been issued upon completion of the Merger in exchange for options to purchase 50,000 shares of Private ArTara common stock, of which 22,000 (44%) of the shares vested immediately upon the date of grant, with the remaining 28,000 shares which would have vested monthly in 27 approximately equal monthly increments following September 17, 2019, at an exercise price of \$1.75 per share awarded to the executive by Private ArTara in 2019. - (9) Dr. Casoy terminated services with us effective August 3, 2020.
+(8) The share numbers and exercise prices reflected are those of options deemed to have been issued to the executive upon completion of the Merger in January 2020.
+These options were deemed to have been issued upon completion of the Merger in exchange for options to purchase 50,000 shares of Private ArTara common stock, of which 22,000 (44%) of the shares vested immediately upon the date of grant, with the remaining 28,000 shares which would have vested monthly in 27 approximately equal monthly increments following September 17, 2019, at an exercise price of \$1.75 per share awarded to the executive by Private ArTara in 2019.